"Undertake this journey for the remission of your sins,

 39 Jonathan Riley-Smith, The First Crusade and the Idea of Crusading, 153-155.

-40 "Chronicle of Fulcher of Chartres," Book II, in Allen and Ant, 87.
+40 "Chronicle of Fulcher of Chartres," Book II, in Allen and Ant, eds.
+The Crusades: A Reader, 87.

 41 William of Tyre.
 A History of Deeds Done Beyond the Sea, Volume 1, Book X, Chapter 9, 427; X, 20, 443-444; XI, 27, 507-508.